Stories

 I never wanted a workout like that first night again, but I was motivated to show Drill Sergeant Nickerson that I was worthy to be a soldier in His Army.

-I wish I could find him to tell that I made the rank of Sergeant Major and served for 24 years.
+I wish I could find him to tell him I made Sergeant Major and served for 24 years.